 Since this is the tip of Scotland be prepared for windy and chilly weather, so remember to dress warmly and in layers.
 Also wear sturdy closed shoes that are comfortable since you may be walking on uneven surfaces.

 John O’ Groats, small village and ferry point to Orkney Islands.

 Once we arrived on to the islands we were shuttled by a tour bus to the sites, as well as the city of Kirkwall where we had free time.

 Orkney Dairy is an absolute must while on the islands.
 I was told by our guide and other locals that if you are to eat anything in Orkney, it would have to be the dairy.
-As a person who understands the value of high quality foods and environments, I was excited to try both their local cheese and ice cream.
-The freshness and creaminess of both products were amazing, so I also recommend trying their top quality dairy items as well.
+As a person who understands the value of high quality foods, and environments I was excited to try both their local cheese and ice cream.
+The freshness and creaminess of both products were amazing, and I recommend trying their top quality dairy items as well.

 Fun Fact: WWII was the turning point when Orkney farmers switched to dairy farming.
 The change was to help the needs of the 60,000 service personnel who were based on the islands.
 In 1946 when the military pulled out of Orkney there was a large remainder of milking cows, which eventually gave birth to Orkney’s dairy industry.